Emperor spotted newt

 At the Detroit Zoo

-The emperor spotted newt is a shy and skittish creature that hides during the day and becomes more active after dusk.
-Unlike other amphibians, this hardy newt spends the majority of its time on land.
-It usually only enters the water to breed, during which time it becomes more bold and outgoing.
-It can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
+Emperor spotted newts are shy and skittish creature that hide during the day and become more active after dusk.
+Unlike other amphibians, these hardy newts spends the majority of their time on land.
+They usually only enter the water to breed, during which time they becomes more bold and outgoing.
+These newts are currently behind the scenes at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 The smallest of their genus, emperor spotted newts have a distinctive, bold look that varies based on the individual.
 Their skin is a patchwork of black and white with a narrow, bright orange-red dorsal stripe.
 The bellies and legs of these amphibians are often whitish or orange-red and may also have black patches.